bible-technology/scripture-burrito/proto_doc/dbl_2_3/briefing_papers/source/04_identification.rst

    * **component** (1 or more string)

-      * The components of this canon, which should match the canon type chosen above. eg, if the canon type is "0T, NT", there should be one OT and one NT component here.
+      * The components of this canon, which should match the canon type chosen above. eg, if the canon type is "OT, NT", there should be one OT and one NT component here.

          * Enum: